Here are some mountain bike race day tips from Cecilia Potts, who won the Junior Cross Country Mountain Bike World Championships in 1997.

 My number one tip for mountain bike race day: Don’t forget to train your brain.

-Over the years I’ve been on training rides with people who can absolutely school me.
-They out pace me on the flats, drop me on the climbs, and are waiting for me at the bottom of a decent sipping on a water bottle and looking bored.
+Over the years, I’ve been on training rides with people who can absolutely school me.
+They outpace me on the flats, drop me on the climbs, and are waiting for me at the bottom of decent sipping on a water bottle and looking bored.
 Yet, on race day I would easily ace them.

 Why?
 Because along with chasing their rears on our training rides, I also was spending time conditioning my mind.

-Combining my physical strength with the power of positive self-talk – encouraging myself with each pedal stroke carrying me toward the city limit sign – and then rewarding my efforts by throwing my arms up in the air, created sort of a Pavlovian response of physical exertion needing to result in a triumphant victorious feeling.
+Combining my physical strength with the power of positive self-talk – encouraging myself with each pedal stroke carrying me toward the city limit sign – and then rewarding my efforts by throwing my arms up in the air, creating sort of a Pavlovian response of physical exertion needing to result in a triumphant, victorious feeling.

 My other mental secret weapon for race day: Ride the course in your head.

-Every time I’ve done a race–mountain or road–on the night before between the time my head hit the pillow and I fell asleep, I rode the course again in my head.
+Every time I’ve done a race–mountain or road–on the night before, between the time my head hit the pillow, and I fell asleep, I rode the course again in my head.
 (I have friends who now use their GoPro cameras and record the course and then watch it like a movie before going to sleep every night.)
-Sometimes I would lay on my back with my arms stretched out in front of me pretending my hands were on the bars.
+Sometimes I would lay on my back with my arms stretched out in front of me, pretending my hands were on the bars.
 As I rode the course through my mind, I’d use the brakes, shift, and remember particular rocks and roots and the best lines I took to clear them.
-This technique gave me confidence on a course even though I hadn’t spent much time actually riding it.
+This technique gave me confidence in a course even though I hadn’t spent much time actually riding it.

 Putting it all together during the 10 second countdown before the start.